 Ease of Set-Up

 Take down was just as simple as the Chair One, and even with the awkward rolling of the heavily reinforced corners, it's a simple matter to fit this chair back into its zippered pouch.
-Both set-up and take-down can be done in under a minute, which is fairly standard for the portable camping chairs in this review, and of course more time consuming than the simple folding sport chairs we reviewed.
-Overall, we give the Lence a 6 out of 10 for ease of set-up, as the majority of contenders bested it (with the exception of the REI Co-Op Flex Lite, Onepack Ultralight, and Therm-a-Rest Treo**).
+Both set-up and take-down can be done in under a minute, which is fairly standard for the portable camping chairs in this review, and of course, more time consuming than the simple folding sports chairs we reviewed.

 Just like the Chair One, and most of the other portable camping chairs, the Lence doesn't have any unique features that make it stand out.
 At first glance, we thought the extra 'fins' on the feet might help this chair stay on top of soft ground better than the simple cylindrical feet of most the other portable camping chairs.
-However, upon testing, the Lence sank into sand just as easily as the rest of them.
+However, upon testing, the Lence sank into the sand just as easily as the rest of them.
+If you're on the hunt for a beach day chair, check out the Helinox Beach Chair, which won our Top Pick for a Beach Day Accessory.

 Value is where the Lence really stands out.
 By this point you've read all the reasons why this chair isn't quite as comfortable or durable as its competitor, the Helinox Chair One, but you're clearly still wondering which is better to buy.
 If you can't quite justify spending over $100 on a camping chair, we feel that the Lence is a pretty decent alternative, which is why we've named it our portable camping chair Best Buy on a Tight Budget.
 At the low price of around $35, you can even purchase several of these chairs for less than you would spend on a single Chair One.
 If that sounds like a sweet deal to you, and you don't mind replacing your chair a little more often, then the Lence might be the one for you.
 If you're still not sold on the comfort of the Lence, but really like the price, check out the Onepack Ultralight or the Kijaro Dual Lock for some similarly-priced chairs with different levels and types of comfort.